solliancenet/microsoft-postgres-docs-project/docs/02_cross_region_site_swap.md

 ### Primary down

 1. Promote replica (transactional).
 No rewind attempt since the primary is down.
-If this process fails, the entire operation ends up with failure.
+If this process fails, the entire operation ends with failure.
 2. Move the writer endpoint (transactional).
 Reader endpoint returns error, it’s changed to point to old primary now, we prioritize primary over replica workload.

     > NOTE: While primary remains down that’s the end of the process.
 Once it comes back up the following actions are performed.